Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 - There is an Android instance RG, described in detail in the [Android Architecture](#android-architecture) section below.
 This contains a storage account with tile data, used by the Cloudflare components, and tooling to update that storage account's content and copy data over to Cloudflare regularly.
 As for iOS, new instances can be created and the configuration cut over to use them as required (for example to allow configuration changes).

 - There is a Photon Server RG, described in detail in the [Photon Server Architecture](#photon-server-architecture) section below.
 This contains a Photon Server that handles Android search traffic, fronted by the shared Front Door instance.

+- There is a metrics RG, `soundscape-metrics`, described in detail in the [Usage Metrics Architecture](#usage-metrics-architecture) section below.
+This contains a small PostgreSQL database of long-term usage metrics and the "shared reader" function app that populates it from the Front Door logs.
+It is shared infrastructure so that history survives instance cutovers.

 - Finally, there is a links site RG, `soundscape-links`, described in the [Links Site Architecture](#links-site-architecture) section below.
 This contains the storage account that serves the Android App Links and iOS App Links verification files.